Our next program — “Pride and Prejudice and Its Afterlives” — is June 20-23, 2019. Please check back later in the year for more information.

 Our 4-day symposium focuses on one of Austen’s works each summer.
 The Jane Austen Summer Program is designed to appeal to established scholars, high school teachers, graduate students, undergraduate students, and anyone with a passion for all things Austen.

-SPECIAL OPPORTUNITIES FOR TEACHERS: We offer 3 CEU credits and also discounts for middle and high school teachers when you click to register online.
-Regular price for teachers is $275 rather than the early bird $450 (or $495 after April 2) for other attendees.
+SPECIAL OPPORTUNITIES FOR TEACHERS: We offer 3 CEU credits and also discounts for middle and high school teachers.

 WHAT PAST ATTENDEES HAVE SAID:

 - “JASP is one of the highlights of my year.”